hungvx-dev/ard-nuxt3/ADR-docs.md

 Nuxt uses Vite or webpack to build and bundle your application.
 The main function of these build tools is to process JavaScript files, but they can be extended through plugins (for Vite) or loaders (for webpack) to process other kind of assets, like stylesheets, fonts or SVG

-Example: referencing an image file that will be processed if a build tool is configured to handle this file extension:
+**Example**: referencing an image file that will be processed if a build tool is configured to handle this file extension:

 ```vue
 <template>